dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## Let's dive into Jekyll SEO

 We have to take care of some basic things that help us index our website on Google.
-How do we know whether our website is indexed already?
+How do we know whether our website is indexed or not?
 It's easy, just Google ```site:yourwebsite.com```.
-If you see your website links then you are already indexed.
-Check if the links you see in search result are working.
+If you see your website links then it is already indexed.
+Check if the links you see in search results are working.

-I have given the important parameters (among around 200 of them) your Jekyll blog should have to index and rank better in Google.
+I have given some of the important parameters (among around 200 of them) your Jekyll blog should have to index and rank better in Google.

 **1. Title & Description**